Rules and Code of Conduct

 1. When leading a ride, know the trail, this includes the effort that will be needed and the high-risk areas of the trail.
 Share this information with fellow riders so they can assess if they are ready for the ride.

 2. Be prepared for the worst-case scenario.
 Bring a first-aid kit and keep an eye on your riders.
 Make sure you have the tools and supplies to fix your bike in case of a trail breakdown.
-Know places on the ride where you can evacuate someone if needed, or places they can break off from the ride if they can't handle it.
+Know places on the ride where you can evacuate someone if needed or places they can break off from the ride if they can't handle it.

 3. Appoint a Caboose (sweep/rear rider) to help keep track of everyone.
 Take a headcount and frequently check to see if you have all your riders.
 While leading the ride, you should be looking back every 10 seconds to make sure your group is not too far back.

-4. If someone shows up to a ride that can't handle it, be willing to explain to them why its not a good idea and why they shouldn’t make the ride.
+4. If someone shows up for a ride that can't handle it, be willing to explain to them why its not a good idea and why they shouldn’t make the ride.
 Safety is of utmost importance.
 This also includes a lack of safety equipment or a bike that is not trail-worthy.

 5. Put a ride plan on our site of the ride route so people can see it.
 This will help people understand the ride and if they want to attend.
 With our group having different tiers of riders, make it clear if this is an (A, B, or C) group ride and if the ride is a drop ride or no-drop.
 These details are extremely important as they will let people know what to expect and not create unneeded frustrations.